YunoHost-Apps/civicrm_drupal7_ynh/doc/DISCLAIMER.md

-* Any known limitations, constrains or stuff not working, such as (but not limited to):
 * LDAP module can be installed